110+ Incredible School Fundraising Ideas: Raise Money Now!

 A talent show is a great way to include kids from elementary school all the way up to high school in your fundraising efforts.

-The first step is to create a flyer which includes the time, place, and cost to enter the talent show.
-Charging individuals or groups a reasonable amount of money to enter will generate more entries, and you will be able to gain more revenue from more parents and guests who attend the talent show.
+The first step is to create a flyer that includes the time, place, and cost to enter the talent show.
+Charging individuals or groups a reasonable amount of money to enter will generate more entries, and you will be able to gain more revenue from parents and guests who attend the talent show.

 At the talent show, have a brief intermission for snacks and refreshments.
-This will encourage parents to go to a concession stand in between acts, which allows for even more fundraising to take place at the show.
+This will encourage parents to go to the concession stand in between acts, which allows for even more fundraising to take place at the show.